 Genetics

+In patients suspected of having PCD, should genotyping be used as a diagnostic tool?

+There were no studies that fulfilled inclusion criteria to answer this question.

 Explanation of the diagnostic test

 PCD is a genetically heterogeneous disorder.
 As with autosomal recessive disorders in general, disease is more likely in offspring from consanguineous relationships, and has a 1:4 probability from any conception where both parents are healthy carriers.
 To date, mutations in more than 30 genes have been reported to cause PCD (Table 7).
 A more detailed explanation of the PCD-associated genes is presented in the supplementary file.